Dreaming381/Latios-Framework/README.md

 -   You want better rendering performance and features related to LODs, light probes, and deforming meshes
--   You want to customize and extend ECS rendering with access to the culling logic
+-   You want to customize and extend ECS rendering with access to the culling and dispatch logic
+-   You want an easier API for creating meshes at runtime
 -   You prefer code-driven animation workflows and inertial blending
 -   You wish to build your own animation visual tool tailored to your project

 **Common Reasons to Avoid:**

--   You absolutely require a robust out-of-the-box code-free skeletal animation solution for only a small number of entities
+-   You absolutely require a robust out-of-the-box code-free skeletal animation solution for only a small number of entities right now and are willing to pay money for it

 ### Calligraphics